 Indoor allergens affect millions of people every year.
 While an air purifier can help limit your exposure to most indoor allergens, they can cost a lot of money.
-Whether your symptoms are caused by dust mites, dander, or mold, here are 5 ways to reduce indoor allergens in your home.
+Whether your symptoms are caused by dust mites, dander, or mold, here are five ways to reduce home allergens in your home.

 Wash your bedding weekly

 Dust mites are common indoor allergens for many.
 And they can be found throughout your home.
 However, they thrive in warm, humid environments such as bedding.
 Encase mattresses, box springs, and pillows in unique allergen-proof fabric covers.
 Also, wash your bedding weekly in hot water.
 While the sheets are in the wash, dust the bedroom thoroughly.

 Clean up mold and mildew buildups

 Indoor molds and mildew can be found in damp areas of the home, such as basements and bathrooms.
 To get rid of mold growth on hard surfaces, use a mix of water, detergent, and 5 percent bleach.
 Then dry the area thoroughly.
 If the mold buildup covers an ample space, consider hiring a professional.
 Here’s a tip: Vinegar: Killing an impressive 82 percent of mold, 99 percent of bacteria, and 80 percent of viruses, undiluted white vinegar is a highly effective cleaner.
 Spray undiluted vinegar onto a surface and leave it for several hours before scrubbing with a brush.
 To prevent mold growth in moist areas such as shower curtains, spray the area with vinegar and dry.